adamwshero/terraform-pagerduty-service/README.md

 <br>

 ## Open Issues
-- PagerDuty is currently aware that the Slack extension must be manually authorized in the PagerDuty Service page to connect to a given Slack channel once the service is created.
+* PagerDuty is currently aware that the Slack extension must be manually authorized in the PagerDuty Service page to connect to a given Slack channel once the service is created.
 There is no ETA on this fix
+* A scheduled_actions block is required when using type = `use_support_hours` in incident_urgency_rule.
+However, when this value is used, the urgency attribute must also be removed.
+Upon removing this attribute, we encounter an index error.
+This is on our list of fixes to make soon.
+As a workaround, you can still use `support_hours` and `incident_urgency_rule` using `constant`.

 <br>

 ## Special Notes
 * (Scheduled Actions)
-  * You cannot use both `scheduled_actions` and `incident_urgency_rule` together.
-You can only choose one method of escalation.
   * A scheduled_actions block is required when using type = `use_support_hours` in incident_urgency_rule.

 * (Incident Urgency Rule)